dlang-community/awesome-d/README.md

 *D related books.*
 * [TDPL](http://www.amazon.com/The-Programming-Language-Andrei-Alexandrescu/dp/0321635361/) - *The D Programming Language* by Andrei Alexandrescu.
 * [Programming in D](http://ddili.org/ders/d.en/index.html) - A very detailed book about programming in D by Ali Çehreli  covering many areas of the language.
 Has a free online version and is suitable for beginners.
 * [D Cookbook](http://www.packtpub.com/discover-advantages-of-programming-in-d-cookbook/book) - A recipe-packed reference guide filled with practical tasks that are concisely explained to develop and broaden the user's abilities with the D programming language. by Adam D. Ruppe.
+Here is an interesting [review of the book](http://www.bfilipek.com/2014/08/review-of-d-cookbook.html).

 ## Tutorials
 *D related tutorials.*